Dak Prescott Player Prop Bets for NFL Week 18 - Dallas vs. Philadelphia - NewsBreak

 Season Stats

-- He also adds 146 rushing yards (9.1 ypg) on 48 carries while scoring one touchdown on the ground.
+- He's also chipped in on the ground, with 146 rushing yards (9.1 ypg) on 48 carries with one rushing touchdown.

+- The Cowboys, who rank first in the NFL in points scored, have attempted a pass 58.4% of the time while running the football 41.6% of the time.

 - Prescott has attempted 88 of his 569 passes in the red zone, accounting for 55.0% of his team's red zone plays.